seamplex/feenox/doc/joss/paper.md

  * The tool has to be an [already-compiled program](https://www.seamplex.com/feenox/doc/sds.html#sec:architecture) (not a library) so regular users do not have to compile anything to solve a problem.
  * Simple problems ought to need [simple input files](https://www.seamplex.com/feenox/doc/sds.html#sec:simple).
- * There should be a [one-to-one correspondence](https://www.seamplex.com/feenox/doc/sds.html#sec:matching-formulations) between the problem definition and FeenoX's input file (illustrated in fig. \ref{le10}).
+ * There should be a [one-to-one correspondence](https://www.seamplex.com/feenox/doc/sds.html#sec:matching-formulations) between the problem definition and FeenoX's input file, as illustrated in fig. \ref{le10}.
  * There should be an [extension mechanism](https://www.seamplex.com/feenox/doc/sds.html#sec:extensibility) to allow hackers and researchers to add new partial differential equations to the tool.

 ![The NAFEMS LE10 problem statement [@national1990nafems] and the corresponding FeenoX input illustrating the one-to-one correspondence between the two.\label{le10}](nafems-le10-problem-input.svg)